piskula/keycloak-production/README.md

   - you can run `sudo cp service/charging-service.service /etc/systemd/system/charging-service.service`
 - `sudo systemctl daemon-reload`
 - `sudo systemctl start charging-service.service`
+- you can check the status with `sudo systemctl status charging-service.service`

 This will launch Keycloak, PostgreSQL, and Nginx, all configured to use SSL.